z-newave/printString/README.md

 `cl65 -t cx16 -o printString.PRG`

+## TO-DO
+* Make the delay subroutine togglable by setting the number of times (0 to 255) to run delay after each byte printed

 ## CREDITS
 * The delay and delayloop subroutines were written by [Jamie Bainbridge](https://superjamie.github.io/2020/01/14/delay-loop-in-6502-assembly)
 * The 8-Bit Guy for developing such an entertaining 6502 development environment